Structural Analysis of Left-Handed Batting Advantage in NPB

 Pitcher Handedness Ratios and Matchup Advantages

-NPB pitchers are overwhelmingly right-handed, comprising 72% of 2024 first-team registrations.
+NPB pitchers are overwhelmingly right-handed, and the makeup of first-team pitching staffs reflects that imbalance.
 Left-handed batters thus face favorable right-handed matchups in most at-bats.
-Career batting averages show lefties hit .265 against righties versus .255 for right-on-right matchups, a 10-point gap attributed to visual advantages in tracking right-handed breaking balls.
-While lefties struggle against left-handed pitchers at .238, limited exposure preserves their seasonal advantage.
-Teams value left-handed pinch hitters accordingly, with 2023 pinch-hit averages of .243 for lefties versus .218 for righties.
+Batting averages for lefties against right-handers run higher than those for right-on-right matchups, a gap attributed to visual advantages in tracking right-handed breaking balls.
+While lefties struggle badly against left-handed pitchers, limited exposure preserves their seasonal advantage.
+Teams value left-handed pinch hitters accordingly, and managers lean toward left-handed bats when deciding who to send up from the bench.
+When the starter is right-handed, the lineup is built around left-handed bats, and the opposing bench must bring in a left-hander late to force a reshuffle, a tactical exchange that repeats through the season.

 Stadium Asymmetry and Left-Handed Batters